restfulapi/restful-api/readme.markdown

 ******************************************************************** -->

 # TODO list for work (turn into Jira)
+* Support 415 for unsupported media types

+# TODO list (too small for JIRA)
+* make delete() return void?

+# Code cleanup tasks
+* Remove unused codes from message.properties
+* Do the default messages belong in the plugin message.properties, since they are used by the plugin, and not the test app?
+* Remove OptimisticLock exception support.

 # Things to consider (may need user stories)
 * Define strategy and guidelines for retaining version-specific representations.
 Can the general marshallers be used at all?
 If so, are tests sufficient to drive develpment of version-specific marshallers?
 Need discussion, and Shane input...